rieckpil/progmot/content/post/one-year-course-release.md

 This initial batch of work (roughly 15 lessons each 5-15 min long) kept me busy for three weeks.
 I usually used the morning hours to record 60 - 90 minutes of content.
 I brainstormed the following lessons in the afternoon and edited the videos once the entire batch was recorded.

 After finishing an iteration of usually 1 - 2 modules, I started with the next one.
-I followed the exact same strategy until I had all 8 modules with 127 videos in total recorded.
+I followed this strategy until I had all eight course modules with 127 videos lessons recorded.

 ## The Technical Recording Setup